Last updated January 16, 2023.

 The only other food with a significant amount of anandamide is the black truffle (Tuber melanosporum).

-Black truffles are mushrooms native to Spain, France, and Italy and grow in forests under oaks and other deciduous trees.
-(28)
+Black truffles are mushrooms native to Spain, France, and Italy that grow in forests under oaks and other deciduous trees.

-Traditionally, truffle hunters used pigs to seek out truffles buried underground but now use specially trained dogs, which are less damaging to truffle beds and less inclined to eat the profits.
+Traditionally, truffle hunters have used pigs to seek out truffles buried underground, but now also use specially trained dogs which are less damaging to truffle beds and less inclined to eat the profits.

 Truffles are among the most expensive culinary delicacies in the world.

-Black truffles currently run $95 per ounce but are a bargain compared to white truffles, which cost almost twice as much at a jaw-dropping $168 per ounce.
-(32)
+Black truffles currently cost about $20 per ounce, but are a bargain compared to white truffles which cost ten times as much at a jaw-dropping $211 per ounce.

-But it is a coincidence that each type of truffles, both the mushroom and the chocolate covered variety, are the main food sources of anandamide.
+But it is a coincidence that both mushroom and chocolate-covered truffles are food sources of anandamide.

 Both common black pepper (Piper nigrum) and its hotter cousin long pepper (Piper longum) contain a compound called guineensine that increases the activity of anandamide.